weaviate/weaviate-io/developers/weaviate/model-providers/ollama/embeddings.md

 ## Configure the vectorizer

-[Configure a Weaviate index](../../manage-data/collections.mdx#specify-a-vectorizer) to use an Ollama embedding model by setting the vectorizer as follows:
+Your Weaviate instance has to communicate with the Ollama instance.
+When you configure the vectorizer, be sure to specify the Ollama API endpoint.

+Configure the vectorizer and the Ollama embedding model like this:

 <Tabs groupId="languages">
   <TabItem value="py" label="Python API v4">